IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ```
 <!-- end: WebComponents -->

-Before using the `Calendar`, you need and register it as follows:
+Before using the `Calendar`, you need to register it as follows:

 ```razor
 IgbCalendarModule.Register(IgniteUIBlazor);